pettersand/builder/devlog.md

 ## 11/12-23

 Focusing more on courses.
-Will get some work done today, though!
+Will try to get some work done here today.
+Though my brain isn't functioning as it should recently.
+Hard to get the ball rolling.

 ### Worked On: